WHERE YOUR ARCTIC ADVENTURE BEGINS

 The airport opened, downtown Tromsø was connected to the mainland by a bridge, the famous Arctic Cathedral was built and the Cable Car opened.

 The event that really sped up the development of the city occurred in 1972, with the inauguration of the University of Tromsø.
 It is now called UIT – The Arctic University of Norway.
 This was followed by the regional hospital, which is now known as the University Hospital of Northern Norway.
 The Norwegian Polar Institute was relocated to Tromsø in 1998 and is now part of the Fram Centre.
 Hålogaland Theatre is an important cultural institution.

-The population has doubled in the space of the almost 45 years that Tromsø has had the status of a university city.
-Today, around 76,000 people live in the Tromsø municipality, which makes it the country’s ninth largest in terms of area.
+The population has doubled in the space of the more than 50 years that Tromsø has had the status of a university city.
+Today, around 77,000 people live in the Tromsø municipality, which makes it the country’s ninth largest in terms of area.
 More than 120 different nationalities are represented in Tromsø, and the city now accounts for 15 per cent of the population of Northern Norway.

 Public sector: Almost half the jobs in Tromsø are within the public sector.
 The university employs almost 2,000 people and the regional hospital employs around 5,700.
 The Municipality of Tromsø employs around 6,900 people (4,200 full-time equivalents), while around 2,000 work for the Troms County Council.
 Moreover, there are a number of government departments, including the Norwegian Polar Institute, Hålogaland Lagmannsrett (Court of Appeal) and the tax authority Skatt Nord.